hauselin/chatlogr/README.md

 )
 ```

-You can parse a raw CSV file downloaded or a processed data frame that
+You can read/parse a csv file or a processed dataframe that is already
-is already in R.
+in R.

 ``` r
 chatdata <- parse_users_chat_data(csv_file = "file.csv")